reab5555/Movies-Recommender-Autoencoder/README.md

 ## Training and Validation

-The model is trained for 30 epochs with the following results:
+The model is trained for 30 epochs with the following results on NVIDIA A100 Tensor Core GPU:

 | Epoch | Training Loss | Training RMSE | Validation Loss | Validation RMSE |
 |-------|---------------|---------------|-----------------|-----------------|